-In the SCC VMT Evaluation Tool, if the user selects the "TAZ Method" of analysis, the SCC VMT Estimation Tool uses data that has been produced at the TAZ level.
+In the SCC VMT Evaluation Tool, if the user selects the "TAZ Method" of analysis, the SCC VMT Estimation Tool uses data that has been produced directly from the travel demand model at the TAZ level.
 This includes base year VMT values (or VMT values interpolated between the base year and cumulative year) and other data used in VMT reduction calculations.
-When the TAZ Method of analysis is selected, the Tool uses the travel characteristics in the TAZ containing the project parcels to conduct the baseline VMT screening evaluation.
-If the user selects parcels that fall into more than one TAZ, the Tool reports results separately for each TAZ because the travel characteristics vary by TAZ.
+When the TAZ Method of analysis